Code-Institute-Submissions/balennouri-pp4/README.md

    - **Test Steps**:
      - Click on each navbar link, including Home, Info, Categories(Nike, Adidas, Puma), Profile, Admin and the Cart.
      - Verify that each click navigates to the respective page without errors.
-     - Test the "Sign Up" and "Sign In" buttons in the navbar.
      - Verify that clicking on "Sign Up" redirects users to the sign-up page.
      - Verify that clicking on "Sign In" redirects users to the sign-in page.
-     - Test the functionality of the Cateories dropdown menu.
-     - Ensure that options such as "All Products", "Nike", "Adidas", "Puma" work as expected.
+     - Test the functionality of the Cateories dropdown menu and ensure that options such as "All Products", "Nike", "Adidas", "Puma" work as expected.

 2. #### Sign Up Functionality:
    - **Test Scenario**: Validate the sign-up process, including account registration and form submisson.
    - **Test Steps**:
      - Fill out the sign-up form with valid user information.
      - Submit the form and verify that no validation errors come up.
      - Attempt to sign in with the newly created account.
-     - Ensure that sign-in is successful and redirects users to the home page.
+Ensure that sign-in is successful and redirects users to the home page.

 3. #### Sign In Functionality:
    - **Test Scenario**: Validate the sign-in process.
    - **Test Steps**:
      - Navigate to the sign-in page.
      - Enter valid (username and password) into the sign-in form.
      - Submit the form and verify that no validation errors come up.
-     - Ensure that sign-in is successful and redirects users to the home page.
+Ensure that sign-in is successful and redirects users to the home page.
      - Test sign-in with invalid (username and password) to verify that something went wrong when trying to login.

 4. #### Checkout Functionality: